-The securitization law aims to create the issuing entity and provide a legislative foundation for its restructuring bond issuance to allow the Authority to retire a portion of its outstanding debt.
-This is expected to help customers save money on a net present value basis.
+The securitization law aims to create the issuing entity and provide a legislative foundation for its restructuring bond issuance to allow the Authority to retire a portion of its outstanding indebtedness.
+The bond issuance and the retirement of some of the Authority's debt are expected to help customers save money on a net present value basis.

 The securitization law authorizes the Authority to adopt a financing order approving the restructuring bond issuance.

 The securitization law also provides that any financing order will be irrevocable after the time for any appeal to that financing order has lapsed.
 The securitization law requires that the issuer use bond proceeds to purchase the restructuring property from the Authority and to pay or fund upfront financing costs.
 It also requires that the Authority use the bond proceeds it receives from its sale of the restructuring property to the issuer only to pay approved restructuring costs that include, according to the financing order, repurchasing, redeeming, repaying, or defeasing some of the Authority's outstanding debt.
+Under the current law, the bonds are the only bonds secured by the restructuring property that the issuer may issue.